Fisker Karma: Recalls

-In December 2011, Fisker recalled the first 239 Karmas built from July through November 3, 2011, and delivered to the USA, due to a risk of battery fire caused by coolant leak.
+In December 2011, Fisker recalled the first 239 Karmas built from July through November 3, 2011, and delivered to the US, due to a risk of battery fire caused by coolant leak.
 Of the 239 cars, fewer than fifty had been delivered to customers, the rest were in dealerships, and at that time no car had been involved in a fire.
 In the report filed by Fisker Automotive with the National Highway Traffic Safety Administration (NHTSA), the carmaker said some hose clamps were not properly positioned, which could allow a coolant leak.
 "If coolant enters the battery compartment an electrical short could possibly occur, causing a thermal event within the battery, including a possible fire in the [worst] case."
 The problem was discovered on December 16 at the Valmet Automotive assembly plant in Finland when workers noticed coolant dripping.

 On January 2, 2012, Fisker announced that most customer cars and cars stocked in dealerships affected by the recall involving A123 Systems-supplied battery packs are back in service.
 The vehicles have either had brand new battery packs installed or the confirmed repair to the hose clamp assembly undertaken.
 The remaining customers have been contacted and appointments were made for their replacement battery installation.

 On August 18, 2012, Fisker announced it is recalling about 2,400 Karma plug-in hybrids to repair a faulty cooling fan unit.